Splinter7149/Extract-textbook-from-Campion-textbook-online/README.md

 start capturing the entire textbook.

 HOWEVER,
 Since ShareX Scrolling capture saves in `.png`s, file size per pages are quite large.
 A 400 page textbook can get to aroudnd 200 MB which is kinda large for a textbook.
+Considering most textbooks hang around the 20-80 MB range.
+However if you don't care about size too much (I don't) then it's fine.

 ### AutoHotKey V1.1
 1. Install autohotkey version 1.1 https://www.autohotkey.com/ - script isn't compatible with V2